 2. When you think about not having your ex in your life, you feel like your life is over.

-3. Constantly monitoring your ex to see what he/she is doing is consuming most of your time.
+3. Constantly monitoring your ex to see what they are doing is consuming most of your time.
 Try as you can, you just can’t help yourself.

-4. You suffer from terrible anxiety and fear which can only be relieved by re-establishing contact with your ex.
+4. You suffer from terrible anxiety and fear which can only be relieved by reaching out to your ex even when you know they may not respond.

 5. The thought of your ex with someone new sends you into panic mode, and makes you feel inadequate and worthless.